thyezoliveira/thyezoliveira/README.md

 <div>
 <p>
 <h1>Let me introduce my self!</h1><br>
 Hi there, i'm a 32 years olded Brazillian enjoying my favorite activity, to write code!
 I've been practicing superficially and autonomously for many years.
 However, in the last two years, i decided to go deeper into programming and would like to pursue a career as a developer.
 Now i'm a Software engineering student.
-Every day I learn, every day I evolve, every day I meet people who help me to go beyond.
+Nowadays i prefer backend development, but i stil loving frontend and i will learn more about the two ways.
 </p>
 <img style="width:250px; height:150px; float:right;" src="https://media0.giphy.com/media/PiQejEf31116URju4V/giphy.gif">